 Setting the Resource Configuration

-- Open the Resource Configuration UI from the toolbar or "Simulation" menu.
+- Open the Resource Configuration from the toolbar or Simulation menu.

 - Configure the Processes and Threads settings applied to each of the engines.
 Note that not all solvers support Processes or Threads.
 For those that support both, finding the right combination often comes down to your specific simulation needs.

-- See more about the Resource Configuration page here.
+- See the Resource Configuration page for details.

 Default job launching preset

-The number of solver/accelerator/HPC licenses required to run your jobs depends on the number of cores used, the number of concurrent simulations, the type of job, and the type of license you have purchased.
+The number of FDTD accelerator, solve, or HPC licenses required to run your jobs depends on the number of cores used, the number of concurrent simulations, the type of job, and the type of license you have purchased.
 See the Understanding solver, accelerator, and HPC license consumption page for details.